"Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

 Get close to a mirror, stick your tongue out, and take a look.
 If it’s not pretty, and you’ve got white stuff coming out of it, or yellow patches, then you should start tongue scraping.
 A healthy looking tongue should be pink and covered with small little nodules called papillae.
 Any deviation from your tongue’s normal appearance, including a red or inflamed appearance, or a smooth texture, bumps, or soreness may be an indication of an illness, infection, inflammation, a deficiency, or other health issue.
 This is cause for concern.

 One of the more common issues people notice is that their tongue is constantly covered in a white film.
 This is a sign of an abundance of undesirable bacteria in your gut, or internal yeast in your body.
 While you can scrape this off, you may want to also consider taking a quality probiotic in order to correct the bacterial imbalance and control your internal yeast.
-Smarter Nutrition has a Smarter Gut Health which is recommended for this.
+Smarter Nutrition's Smarter Gut Health is a shelf-stable, hearty soil-based probiotic that is great for this.
 Probiotics are the good bacteria in your belly, that help to digest and absorb the food you’re eating.

 Practice Oil pulling